headlamp-k8s/headlamp/docs/installation/in-cluster/eks/index.md

 ## Fetching EKS cluster locally to deploy Headlamp on it

-Make Sure you have the aws cli installed and setup with the necessary permissions to interact with the EKS cluster.
+Make Sure you have the AWS CLI installed and setup with the necessary permissions to interact with the EKS cluster.

-1. Installation steps for aws cli can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+1. Installation steps for AWS CLI can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-2. Signin to the aws cli can be done by following the steps [here](https://docs.aws.amazon.com/signin/latest/userguide/command-line-sign-in.html)
+2. Signin to the AWS CLI can be done by following the steps [here](https://docs.aws.amazon.com/signin/latest/userguide/command-line-sign-in.html)

-After setting up the aws cli, you can fetch the kubeconfig for the EKS cluster by running the following command
+After setting up the AWS CLI, you can fetch the kubeconfig for the EKS cluster by running the following command

 ```bash
 aws eks --region <YOUR_REGION_HERE> update-kubeconfig --name <YOUR_CLUSTER_NAME_HERE>